-It’s family holiday time, and many of us will be hitting Changi Airport with the kids on our way to visit family and friends overseas, or simply escape Singapore for a fabulous Christmas holiday in the snow or by the sea.
+It’s coming up to family holiday time, which means many of us will be hitting Changi Airport with the kids on our way to visit family and friends overseas, or simply escape Singapore for a fabulous Christmas holiday in the snow or by the sea.
 Surviving a long-haul flight with younger children requires a huge bag of tricks, and a divide-and-conquer strategy with your partner.
 But what about when you’re tackling that plane trip with the kids by yourself?
-I’ve had to haul my little wild ones to Sydney and back to Singapore solo a few times now, and here are some lessons I’ve learned, the hard way, about flying solo with kids…
+I’ve had to haul my little wild ones to Sydney and back a few times now, and here are some lessons I’ve learned, the hard way, about flying solo with kids…

 1. Don’t forget to order the kids’ meals!

 Kid-friendly meals get served well ahead of the rest, and the last thing you want is your starving child having a meltdown because the kid across the aisle just got handed a tray of goodies with juice.
 Hop online and do it now, before you forget.
 Because you will.
 (You need to do this at least 24 hours in advance.)
 Also, feeding the kids first is more manageable than wrangling your tray, too.